-Neurotech Network is a non-profit organization dedicated to improve the education of and the advocacy to access neurotechnology for persons with impairments.
-Learn about how these new alternative therapies and cutting edge medical treatments impact the lives of people with neurological and psychiatric illnesses, diseases and disabilities.
+Neurotech Network is a non-profit organization dedicated to improving the education of and advocacy to access neurotechnology devices, therapies, and treatments for people living with neurological conditions, their caregivers, and the medical professionals who care for them.
+Learn about how these new alternative therapies and cutting-edge medical treatments impact the lives of people with neurological and psychiatric illnesses, diseases, and disabilities.

 Founded in 2005, Neurotech Network of The Society to Increase Mobility, Inc. is a 501(c)(3) non-profit organization started with a need to help those living with neurological conditions learn about available and developing neurotechnology therapies, devices and treatments.

-- Provide a channel through which the layman may learn about neurotechnology.
+- Provide a channel through which the layperson may learn about neurotechnology.

 - Promote awareness of neurotechnology products and systems for the treatment of neurological and psychiatric disorders and diseases.